savonet/liquidsoap/doc/content/json.md

 * Tuples are exported as lists, including `()`, which is an empty tuple.
 * Records (unit value with decorated methods) are exported as JSON objects.
-* Values with decorated with methods are exported without their methods.
+* Values decorated with methods are exported without their methods.

 Output format is pretty printed by default.
 A compact output can be obtained by using the optional argument: `compact=true`.